ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 ![image](https://raw.githubusercontent.com/ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-/main/images/9.jpg)

-NIST defines cloud computing as "a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources.
-For instance: networks, servers, storage, applications, and services that can be rapidly provisioned and released with minimal management effort or service provider interaction."
+NIST defines cloud computing as <strong>"a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources.
+For instance: networks, servers, storage, applications, and services that can be rapidly provisioned and released with minimal management effort or service provider interaction."</strong>

 According to NIST, the cloud model has 5 essential characteristics, 3 service models, and 4 deployment models.